-- Applicants are required to fill in the corresponding sections of the proposal - The different sections can be found as online fields and downloadable templates within the online Submission Platform - Texts must be comprehensive, to the point, and focused on the specific criteria - Gender should be seriously considered as a transversal dimension throughout the project, from the sex balance in networks to the inclusion of gender in the content of the project and dissemination of results when appropriate - Evaluators are required to mark the specified criteria - Specific comments must be provided for each selection criteria - The comments must be comprehensive, to the point and focused on specific positive and/or negative aspects explaining/justifying the attributed appreciation - The comments must avoid summarising the research proposal content - Gender is evaluated as a transversal dimension throughout the project from the sex balance in networks to the inclusion of gender in the content of the project and dissemination of results when appropriate
+- Texts must be comprehensive, to the point, and focused on the specific criteria - Gender should be seriously considered as a transversal dimension throughout the project, from the sex balance in networks to the inclusion of gender in the content of the project and dissemination of results when appropriate - The comments must be comprehensive, to the point and focused on specific positive and/or negative aspects explaining/justifying the attributed appreciation - The comments must avoid summarising the research proposal content - Gender is evaluated as a transversal dimension throughout the project from the sex balance in networks to the inclusion of gender in the content of the project and dissemination of results when appropriate

 Information detail

 To be filled in online

-Title of the proposal (ONLINE)
+Title of the proposal (ONLINE) Note: This section does not require an evaluation.

 Acronym of the proposal (ONLINE)

-Topic of the call - for thematic proposals (ONLINE)
+Topic of the call - only for Thematic proposals (ONLINE)

 Duration of the project (ONLINE)

+Choice between 2, 3 or 4 years.

 Proposal summary (ONLINE)

 Briefly describe:

-- The context and motivation of the project - Expected results and how these will impact science, economy, civil society, culture/heritage, public policy or services, environment and/or on quality of life - Brief explanation of how the project will be carried out
+The context and motivation of the project

+• Expected results and how these will impact science, economy, civil society, culture/heritage, public

+policy or services, environment and/or on quality of life

+Brief explanation of how the project will be carried out

 Keywords (ONLINE)